Welcome to Jovelyns world of storytelling :

 live life as a poem that others want to recite

 What does it mean to become human?
-Telling the best narrative of our lives
+Telling the best narratives of our individual and collective lives

-There are clues everyday that takes us on a journey towards our souls dreams.
+There are spiritual gems everyday in our physical life that takes us on a journey towards our souls dream.

 Think of tomorrow as being the place you arrive with the gifts you are gathering today.